One-shot Capacity bounds on the Simultaneous Transmission of Classical and Quantum Information: Achievability

 To decode $\ell$, Bob performs another position-based decoding conditioned on $X$, meaning that having found the correct copy of $\rho_{XX'(AYY')^{\otimes|\mathcal{L}||\mathcal{K}|}}$ used in the transmission, Bob applies a decoder that depends on $X$, and it works for all $x\in\mathcal{X}$.
 For this strategy, Bob first appeals to the definition of the conditional smooth hypothesis testing-mutual information, to assume that the distribution over X was $p'(x)$ (achieving the infimum in the definition) with negligible error.
 Then for $x\in\text{supp}(\rho_{X'})$, he performs position-based decoding.
 The choice of $R+\tilde{R}$ guarantees the successful decoding for every $x$ and at the same time, the security criterion is ensured from the fact that even if Eve is aware of the correct copy of $\rho_{XX'(AYY')^{\otimes|\mathcal{L}||\mathcal{K}|}}$, the condition that convex-split lemma imposes on $|\mathcal{K}|$, gives her very small information about $\ell$ for every $x\in\text{supp}(\rho_{X'})$ (where here $\rho_{X'}=\sum_{x}p_{X'}(x)|x\rangle\langle x|_{X'}$ and $p_{X'}(x)$ is the distribution achieving the infimum in the alternate definition of conditional smooth max-mutual information).
 Now we can derandomize the protocol by fixing the values in corresponding systems.
 Upon derandomization, the code is publicly available.

-Before we proceed to the error analysis of the direct part, we would like to make a couple of points.
-The state that is fed into the second decoder differs from the original state although negligibly, this will add to the error probability of the private message.
+Before we proceed to the error analysis of the direct part, we make the following remarks.
+The state that is fed into the second decoder differs from the original state although negligibly, this adds to the error probability of the private message.
 Moreover, since successive cancellation decoding is being performed, in the event of a failure of the first decoder, the second decoder will fail as well.
 We also take the contribution of this event into account.
-Moreover, note that there is just one decoding map in general, saying that Bob will do two separate decodings is just a property of our protocol.
+Moreover, note that there is just one decoding map in general, Bob's (two) separate decodings are just a property of our protocol.